KwadjoYeboahParry/alx-low_level_programming/0x03-debugging/README.md

-This project works on how to debug your code
+This project works on how to debug your C-code